XBEfinance/SmartBond/README.md

 Contract issuing eurxb and redeeming EBND tokens

 [EURxb](https://github.com/EURxbfinance/SmartBond/blob/master/contracts/EURxb.sol)
-Euro Stable coin contract, which is mintined, when a new EBND token is issued
+Euro Stable coin contract, which is minted when a new EBND token is issued

 [MultiSignature](https://github.com/EURxbfinance/SmartBond/blob/master/contracts/MultiSignature.sol)
 A administration contract that has unique control rights over the entire EURxb.finance system (issuing and burning of Assets, adding and removing users, etc.)